Last Updated on August 14, 2023 by Christine Kaaloa

 The Shalwar kameez is a light-weight, loose-fitting shirt/blouse top and pants combination.
 If you’ve ever bought a kurta in India or Nepal, then you can likely use that.
 The shalwar kameez is the common local denominator of comfortable clothes, for both men and women (read tips on how to buy/wear one).
 It is an ideal outfit to navigate both, weather fluctuation and cultural etiquette.

-Dress in the mountains and up north in the Gilgit-Balistan/Hunza area are a little more flexible, as locals are used to seeing tourists trekking in all kinds of clothes.
+In the mountains of north Pakistan in the Gilgit-Balistan and Hunza Valley regions dress etiquette is more more flexible, as locals are used to seeing tourists trekking in all kinds of clothes.
 For women, long sleeves are still recommended, but t-shirt wearing is okay only when trekking or engaged in physical exertion.
-No shorts for men or women however.
+No shorts, short skirts for men or women however.
+Bikinis are out if you’re planning to jump into a river or lake.

 Pakistan has a rich cultural heritage, and it’s important to respect local customs and traditions.
 For example, it’s considered impolite to eat or drink in public during the month of Ramadan, and you should always remove your shoes before entering a mosque or someone’s home.

 Pakistan is a strong patriarchal culture.
-Families are very protective about their daughters and wives and so you won’t see many of them outdoors in public.
-Thus, you will notice a shocking population of men walking the streets and if you’re a female traveler, they may stare.
-This is something that I felt culture shock with when traveling India – it’s similar- and it took a while to get used to.
+Families are very protective about their daughters and wives and so you won’t see many of them outdoors in public, unescorted.
+Women you’ll see travel in groups of women or with a husband.
+Thus, you will notice a shocking population of men walking the streets and employed in visible labor positions.

 Similar to India, sexual harassment can exist in a male hierarchical society like Pakistan.
 Female travelers who are naive and do not understand cultural improprieties, may be in for a rude awakening.
 This is why it is always important to research cultural etiquette before traveling Pakistan and dressing modestly to blend in is advised.

 If you’re a woman, avoid sharing your personal marital or hotel details, phone number or email with Pakistani men.
-The advice feels similar to India in that it opens the door to potentially accepting sexual advances
+The advice feels similar to India in that it opens the door to potentially accepting sexual advances.
+I’ve read about women being stared at, being groped in passing or exchanging their phone number only to get a barrage of sexually explicit texts and inappropriate invitations.
+This did not happen to me when I visited Pakistan, but I left a very little opportunity for it.

-However, it is essential to understand that sexual harassment is not acceptable behavior in conservative culture that Pakistan is.
-Men should not be misbehaving towards women.
+It is essential to understand that sexual harassment is not acceptable behavior in conservative culture that Pakistan is.
+Men should not misbehave towards women.

 Tip: Bringing it to public attention in a loud way, the community will bear down on the man and come to the woman’s rescue.
 If no one comes to assist, then be even louder and shaming so that people know he is a scoundrel.